bterwijn/invocation_tree/README.md

                 permutations(elems, perm + element, n-1)

 tree = ivt.blocking()
-tree(permutations, 'ABC', '', 3)  # permutations of A, B, C of length 3
+tree(permutations, 'ABC', '', 3)  # all permutations of A, B, C of length 3 without equal neigbors
 ```
+This generates all permutation but without equal neighors like `AAB`:
 ```
 ABA
 ABC